 To back up your iPad to iCloud, go to Settings and tap on your name at the top of the screen.
 Then, tap iCloud -> iCloud Backup -> Back Up Now.

-You can also back up your iPad in iTunes.
+You can also back up your iPad in iTunes, if you have a PC or a Mac running macOS 10.14 or older.
 Connect your iPad to a computer and open up iTunes.
 Then, click the iPad button near the upper left-hand corner of the screen and click Back Up Now.

 Is An App Causing Your iPad To Freeze?